GeoscienceAustralia/ptha/misc/probabilistic_inundation_tonga2020/README.md

-The codes were setup to be run on NCI's Gadi machine, and while they can certainly be adapted to run elsewhere, some parts of the code include hard-coded links to other files (e.g. the location of the ptha repository on Gadi).
+The codes were setup to be run on NCI's Gadi machine, and while they can certainly be adapted to run elsewhere, some parts of the code include hard-coded links to other files (e.g. the location of the ptha repository on Gadi) that would need to be updated.

 See README documentation within these folders for more information.